bbhunter/certspotter/README.md

 a database.
 It's also more robust, since it uses a special certificate parser that ensures it won't miss certificates.

-Cert Spotter is also available as a hosted service by SSLMate that requires zero setup and provides an easy web dashboard to centrally manage your certificates.
-Visit <https://sslmate.com/certspotter>
-to sign up.
+Cert Spotter is available as a hosted service by SSLMate that also provides monitoring for expired and incorrectly-installed certificates, Slack notifications, and a Web dashboard for tracking all of your certificates.
+Visit <https://sslmate.com/certspotter> to sign up.

 You can use Cert Spotter to detect: